Cologne: Culture

 The large annual literary festival lit.COLOGNE with its Silberschweinpreis features regional and international authors.
 The main literary figure connected with Cologne is the writer Heinrich Böll, winner of the Nobel Prize for Literature.
 Since 2012, there is also an annual international festival of philosophy called phil.cologne.

 The city also has the most pubs per capita in Germany.
 Cologne is well known for its beer, called Kölsch.
 Kölsch is also the name of the local dialect.
 This has led to the common joke of Kölsch being the only language one can drink.

 Cologne is also famous for Eau de Cologne (German: Kölnisch Wasser; lit: "Water of Cologne"), a perfume created by Italian expatriate Johann Maria Farina at the beginning of the 18th century.
 During the 18th century, this perfume became increasingly popular, was exported all over Europe by the Farina family and Farina became a household name for Eau de Cologne.
 In 1803 Wilhelm Mülhens entered into a contract with an unrelated person from Italy named Carlo Francesco Farina who granted him the right to use his family name and Mühlens opened a small factory at Cologne's Glockengasse.
 In later years, and after various court battles, his grandson Ferdinand Mülhens was forced to abandon the name Farina for the company and their product.
 He decided to use the house number given to the factory at Glockengasse during the French occupation in the early 19th century, 4711.
-Today, original Eau de Cologne is still produced in Cologne by both the Farina family, currently in the eighth generation, and by Mäurer & Wirtz who bought the 4711 brand in 2006.
+Today, original Eau de Cologne is still produced in Cologne by both the Farina family, in the eighth generation, and by Mäurer & Wirtz who bought the 4711 brand in 2006.